warthog618/dunnart/README.md

 - customise dunnart.yaml
 - copy the **dunnart** binary and config to your target
 - run the daemon to check everything works
-- configure the init system to start the daemon - an example dunnart.service is provided for systemd.
+- configure the init system to start the daemon - an example dunnart.service for systemd is provided.

 ## Background